vlukiyanov/pt-sdae/README.md

 # pt-sdae
 PyTorch implementation of a version of the Stacked Denoising AutoEncoder.
-Compatible with PyTorch 0.4.0 and Python 3.6 with our without CUDA.
+Compatible with PyTorch 0.4.0 and Python 3.6 with or without CUDA.

 ## Examples